mehmetalisavas/matlab/README.md

-In this matlab project , given 2 images are sending to project as input, and this program rotate (left,right,horizontal and vertical) and resize (as 1/2 ratio)..
+In this matlab project , given 2 images are sending to project as input, and this program rotate (left,right,horizontal and vertical) and resize (as 1/2 ratio) the images..
 In this program matlab functions are not included.
 (Means that, written without imresize and imrotate)